DStanarevic/WCCI-Spring2017-CLE/Week3/Dictionaries.md

 ## Goals

 ## Do It
+For all the following examples print 2 items from the dictionary
 - Create a dictionary for a theater coat check with 10 elements.
 The key will be a number and the Value will be the coat style.

 ## Student Resources & Practice Problems